romesh-jaya/movie-store-frontend-react/README.md

 To deploy to Firebase, first perform a build, then run the following command from the terminal: firebase deploy --only hosting

+.env file is required for deployment.
+The webpack.env is required for local testing.

 ## Available Scripts

 In the project directory, you can run: